ndsi6382/SoK-PAoRDPG/README.md

 # Artefacts for "SoK: Practical Aspects of Releasing Differentially Private Graphs"

 This repository contains the artefacts for "SoK: Practical Aspects of Releasing Differentially Private Graphs" by N. D'Silva, S. Nepal, and S. S. Kanhere (2026).
-The article was accepted to AsiaCCS '26, and is available [here](https://arxiv.org/abs/2603.18779).
+The article is available [here](https://arxiv.org/abs/2603.18779).
 If you use this repository, please cite the following work:

 ```
 @inproceedings{10.1145/3779208.3805972,